Louie Alas: NCAA and PBL

 In 1998, Alas barged into NCAA territory with Letran.
 He immediately captured that year's championship trophy by sweeping the San Sebastian Stags in a best-of-three series.

 In 2003, his Letran Knights will face the Stags again in the finals and once again he prevailed thanks to the heroics of Boyet Bautista, Aaron Aban and Jonathan Pinera.
 Right after the title win, the Knights joined the Philippine Basketball League under the name of Toyota Otis-Letran.
 The Knights captured the third-place trophy in the league's Unity Cup after beating defending champions Hapee Toothpaste Sparklers.
 In the 2006 PBL Unity Cup, he led Toyota to its first finals appearance only to lose to the Harbour Centre Portmasters in the pivotal fifth game in their best-of-5 series.

 In 2005, he gave Letran its 16th NCAA Championship by beating the PCU Dolphins 2–1 in their epic championship series despite being down 0–1.
 They also ended the eliminations with a 13–1 win–loss card which is their best record since 1950.

 In 2007, he suffered his very first NCAA championship loss in the hands of the San Beda Red Lions who swept them in two games. during the championship series, basketball analysts were very aware of his coaching mystique that some believed he can pull off an upset against the mighty Red Lions.

+In 2012, at his last year at Letran, he led the team with a finals appearance, but lost again to Red Lions, this time coached by Ronnie Magsanoc.

+His stint with Letran has a total of three championships.